Table of Contents

 How Does a Traditional Savings Account Work?

-A traditional savings account is a deposit account served by credit unions and banks that helps grow money safely by allowing customers to deposit their money, earn good interest, and withdraw funds whenever they need to.
+A traditional savings account is a deposit account served by credit unions and banks.
+It helps grow money safely by allowing customers to deposit, earn good interest, and withdraw funds whenever needed.

 Moreover, these banks and credit unions offer traditional savings accounts that are then securely insured by the Federal Deposit Insurance Corporation (FDIC).

 These accounts aren’t accessible if you’re looking for frequent withdrawals or transfers.
-In this manner, a checking account works and its terms and conditions may put restrictions on the number of transactions you make every month or charge transaction costs if it surpasses a monthly allowance/limit.
+In this manner, a checking account works, and its terms and conditions may restrict the number of transactions you make every month or charge transaction costs if it surpasses a monthly allowance/limit.

 Traditional savings accounts at credit unions may sometimes be called share accounts.
 At banks, they are commonly known as passbook accounts, as the record of transactions was made in small notebooks.
 With time, banks began replacing these passbook accounts with online statements, which you call statement savings accounts.